autorotink/HomeLab/README.md

 [Bullet Points - Remove this afterwards]

 - Download the hypervisor VirtualBox to host Virtual Machines.
-- Download Windows10 and Kali to use as VMs within VirtualBox.
+- Download and install Windows10 and Kali as VMs within VirtualBox.
-- Ability to generate and recognize attack signatures and patterns.
+- Download 7-Zip in order to extract Kali file.
 - Enhanced knowledge of network protocols and security vulnerabilities.
 - Development of critical thinking and problem-solving skills in cybersecurity.